Agoratix/hang-sdk/README.md

 #### Using the SDK Methods

 The `SDK` now exposes set of methods that allow you to interact with the `Hang` smart contract, access account & transaction information, and listen for relevant state changes and errors.
+You can use all of these methods irrespective of whether you imported via Script Tag or as a Node Module.

 For instance you can:
 ```